inspec/inspec/dev-docs/filtertable-usage.md

 Lazy loaded columns are absent in the raw data, until they are accessed (either by method-where, block-where, or a list property).
 When they are accessed, a user-provided Lambda is called, which populates one or more columns.
 FilterTable remembers which lazy columns have been populated, and will not call the lambda again.

+If you know you want to access the resource instance in your lazy method callback, see `lazy_instance`.

 ### Declaring a lazy field

 You declare a field to be lazy by providing an option, `lazy`, whose value is the lambda to be called.